bobf/orchestration/README.md

 _Orchestration_ aims to provide a convenient and consistent process for working with _Rails_ and _Docker_ without obscuring underlying components.

-At its core _Orchestration_ is just a `Makefile` and a set of `docker-compose.yml` files with sensible, general-purpose default settings.
+At its core _Orchestration_ is simply a `Makefile` and a set of `docker-compose.yml` files with sensible, general-purpose default settings.
 Users are encouraged to tailor the generated build-out to suit their application; once the build-out has been generated it belongs to the application.

 A typical _Rails_ application can be tested, built, pushed to _Docker Hub_, and deployed to _Docker Swarm_ with the following commands: